Planetary Age Calculator

 Worked Example: 30 Earth Years Old

 To see how the formula behaves, imagine someone who is 30 years old in Earth years.
-We can compute their age on a few planets step by step.
+We can compute that person's age on a few planets step by step and see how the same lifetime looks under different year lengths.

 On Mercury